 - More than 50,000 visitors from 120 countries have visited the urban development project.
 In 2022, 4,250 visitors in 220 groups visited Stockholm Royal Seaport.

 - Around 40 research, development, and innovation projects have been conducted.
 Around 10 are ongoing in areas such as citizen engagement and positive energy districts.

 - Four innovation procurements were conducted in reuse of waste, soil remediation and construction logistics.

-- More than 4,000 community builders have participated in capacity building development.
-The has trained 9,800 professionals and officials.
+- More than 4,400 community builders have participated in capacity building development.
+The Construction Consolidation Centre has trained 10,800 professionals and officials.

 Engage and involve citizens

 It should be easy and transparent to follow how Stockholm Royal Seaport develops.
 To ensure broader inclusion in the process and to involve various stakeholders, different methods, processes, and locations are employed for dialogues and participation.
 The aim is to communicate with and engage local forces and stakeholders while being where people are.
 Encouraging residents of both newer and older parts to meet and interact contributes to and strengthens local affiliation and identity.
 Trust – as well as a sense of security – increases when people meet and become visible to one another.

 By using different methods, processes and places for dialogues and participation, more people, irrespective of gender, age and backgrounds can get involved in the process.

 Early in the development process, street walks were carried out in conjunction with the development of the in-depth programme for Hjorthagen.
 Street walks are a way to be present and note one’s perceptions of surroundings.
 The street walks were supplemented, among other things, with the first residents’ survey, which provided important feedback on how residents viewed the development and their thoughts about living close to construction sites.
 School children were also asked about their favourite places in the district – the places they liked and those they felt were unsafe.